mal-helasdottir/wither-and-bloom/src/site/notes/00 snippets/UFO Town.md

 She moves suddenly and with a quickness he didn't expect, her face inches from his own cutting him off with a hissed "No!"
 Her narrowed eyes lock his in place, "If I hear one more time that I don't know what I'm talking about I will show you how dangerous *I* am."

 He reads the challenge in her eyes and he knows this argument is lost to him.
 With her face so close to his he can smell the sweetness on her breath from the extra honey she added to her morning's oatcakes.
 Her cheeks flushed pink with heat and anger and her lips, though drawn in a defiant line were oh so close to his own.
+He could hear the accelerated rhythm of her pulse as her adrenaline surged.
 He'd be lying to himself if he didn't find this all more than a little enticing.

 He wondered briefly how she would react if he kissed her then, would she fall into it like they do in the old John Hughes films of another era?
 Her clenched fists giving way to fumbling hands and hastily discarded clothing?
 Probably not.
 Unfortunate really.
 Oh well.
 Time for plan B.